Search For Transfer Case Fluid That Fit Your Vehicle

 Fluid Leaks Under the Vehicle

-Red, brown, or black fluid pooling under the center of your vehicle may be leaking transfer case fluid.
-Check for wet spots around the transfer case housing, output shaft seals, or where the driveshafts connect.
-Even small leaks can lead to low fluid levels, which cause rapid wear of internal components due to inadequate lubrication.
+Check for reddish-brown (ATF) or dark amber (gear oil) fluid puddles under the center of your vehicle where the transfer case is located.
+Leaks can occur from worn seals, gaskets, or the drain/fill plugs.
+Even small leaks can lead to low fluid levels, which quickly damages internal components due to inadequate lubrication.

 Recommended Replacement Intervals